OpenVoiceOS/community-docs/docs/faq.md

 OVOS started as MycroftOS, you can find the original mycroft forums thread [here](https://community.mycroft.ai/t/openvoiceos-a-bare-minimal-production-type-of-os-based-on-buildroot/4708).

-Over time more mycroft community members joined the project and it was renamed to OpenVoiceOS to avoid trademark issues.
+Over time more mycroft community members joined the project, and it was renamed to OpenVoiceOS to avoid trademark issues.

 Initially OVOS was focused on bundling mycroft-core and on creating only companion software, but due to contributions not being accepted upstream we now maintain an enhanced reference fork of mycroft-core with extra functionality, while